apache/kylin/website/_docs40/install/index.md

 kylin.env.zookeeper-connect-string=ip:2181
 ```

 You need to change the Mysql user name and password, as well as the database and table where the metadata is stored.
+And put mysql jdbc connector into `$KYLIN_HOME/ext/`, if there is no such directory, please create it.
 Please refer to [配置 Mysql 为 Metastore](/_docs40/tutorial/mysql_metastore.html) learn about the detailed configuration of MySQL as a Metastore.

 ### Kylin tarball structure